 Although critically challenged at various times in its long life, Wildhorn’s Jekyll and Hyde has proven to be extremely popular with audiences.
 The show debuted at Houston's Alley Theatre, and built momentum as it moved to Broadway.
 Wildhorn’s wife, the singer Linda Eder, was the show’s original lead (Lucy).
 Jekyll and Hyde established Linda Eder’s career as a diva and was Frank Wildhorn’s long hoped for Broadway debut.
 His other two Broadway shows were The Scarlet Pimpernel and The Civil War.
 Wildhorn recently produced Eder’s popular Christmas CD and is working on her solo record before returning to his next theatrical project, the sprawling historical musical series comprising The Romantics.

+Jekyll and Hyde's popular songs include "Someone Like You" and "This Is the Moment."
+In an earlier statement, BTN cited the fact that the show’s songs have been covered by Johnny Mathis, Liza Minnelli and the Moody Blues.
+Current star David Hasselhoff will do “This Is the Moment” on his next record.
+Atlantic Records, where Wildhorn maintains his offices, reports that cast album sales for Jekyll and Hyde have reached 750,000 copies to date.
 Employing high-definition and surround sound technology, BTN captures the "evocative tale of romance and the epic battle between good and evil" which will air "on cable and satellite pay-per-view channels in the U.S., Canada, and Latin America."

 In a prepared statement, Hasselhoff said, "I'm delighted that Broadway Television Network is preserving the legacy of this phenomenal show, making it available to devoted fans who want to see it again and audiences who missed the show when it was on Broadway."